Follow these guidelines to enjoy your candles safely and make them last longer.

 This helps ensure they don’t melt one another, create drafts or cause improper burning.

-Wax and water don't mix.
-This can cause the hot wax to splatter and could cause a glass container to break.
+Snuffers are the best way to prevent hot wax from splattering.
+Water and soy wax don't mix.
+It can cause the hot wax to splatter and could cause a glass container to break.